Timebomb (Kylie Minogue song): Background and composition

 In 2012, Minogue launched K25, a commemorative program celebrating her 25-year career in the music industry.
 The year-long campaign included monthly video releases on her official website, and the launch of the Anti Tour in March and April.
 "Timebomb" was released as part of the K25 project.
 The track was written by Karen Poole, Matt Schwartz and Paul Harris, whilst the latter two collaborators handled its production.
 (Note: American singer Michael Jackson wrote a track, also titled "Timebomb", for Minogue's Fever (2001); however, the 2012 song was not written by Jackson.)
 "Timebomb" was recorded at Destined Studios at West End London by Schwartz, who also served as the track programmer and mixing engineer.
 Poole provided backing vocals.
 It is written in the key of G major and is set in common time with a tempo of 128 beats per minute.
 Minogue's vocals span between G4 and G5.

 Musically, "Timebomb" is a dance-pop song that is driven by a distorted electronic bassline, pulsing beat, ticking drums, and persistent synths.
-The track also incorporated disco and electro elements.
+The track also incorporates disco and electro elements.
 The song surges into an energetic chorus, punctuated by Minogue's chants of "whoops".
 Her vocals are heavily processed throughout the track, leading Billboards Andrew Hampp to compare her breathy, robotic delivery to an electropop version of Ann-Margret.
 Robert Moran of The Sydney Morning Herald described "Timebomb" as a "stomping track with some indie sleaze stench to it".
 Cameron Adams from Herald Sun perceived the production as "dark and dirty", while Melina Newman from HitFix and Josh Martin from MTV Australia found similarities to The Bloody Beetroots and the early work of Madonna, respectively.
 Digital Spy's Robert Copsey felt the upbeat production recalled Minogue's own earlier work, particularly her 2001 songs "Come Into My World" and "Love At First Sight".

 The lyrics of the song focus on seizing the day and dancing ("Do you wanna dance like it was the last dance?").
 Marc Andrews, the author of Kylie Song by Song (2022), described "Timebomb" as an ode to apocalypse, while Jenn Selby of Glamour noted its camp elements.
 Jude Rogers of The Quietus pointed out that the chorus could be interpreted as an allusion to sex, though he argued that the song's central theme is the urgency of aging, a sentiment Minogue previously explored in "All the Lovers" (2010).
 For Copsey, the theme about the rapid passage of time resonated deeply, given the commemoration of Minogue's 25-year career.